 In Sample 1, authentic self-expression was negatively correlated with childhood betrayal trauma (r = -.113, p < .05).
 In Sample 2, all three NVCBS subscales were negatively correlated with childhood betrayal trauma (r = -.122 to -.176, ps < .05) (see Table 3).
-In both samples, all three NVCBS subscales were negatively correlated with PTS symptoms (r = -.118 to -.313, ps < .05) (see Table 3).
+In both samples, all three NVCBS subscales were negatively correlated with post-traumatic stress symptoms (r = -.118 to -.313, ps < .05) (see Table 3).

-In addition, after controlling for the effects of childhood trauma, NVC behaviors still had a significant, negative association with PTS in both samples.
-In Sample 1, authentic self-expression was associated with PTS ( $\beta = -.188$ , p = .001); in Sample 2; self-connection was associated with PTS ( $\beta = -.243$ , p < .001) (see Table 4).
+In addition, after controlling for the effects of childhood trauma, NVC behaviors still had a significant, negative association with post-traumatic stress in both samples.
+In Sample 1, authentic self-expression was associated with post-traumatic stress (β = -.188, p = .001); in Sample 2; self-connection was associated with post-traumatic stress (β = -.243, p < .001) (see Table 4).

-Discussion and Applications to Practice
+Discussion And Applications to Practice

 This study is the first to demonstrate that NVC behaviors can be reliably and validly measured using the NVCBS.
-The NVCBS was found to have configural, metric, and scalar invariances across Chinese and English cultures and languages.
-In addition, we found that childhood betrayal trauma, but not non-betrayal trauma, was negatively correlated with at least some NVC behaviors (e.g. authentic self-expression) in both samples.
-Moreover, NVC behaviors had a unique, negative association with PTS, even after controlling for the effects of childhood trauma.
+The NVCBS was found to have configural, metric and scalar invariances across Chinese and English cultures and languages.
+In addition, we found that childhood betrayal trauma, but not non-betrayal trauma, was negatively correlated with at least some NVC behaviors (e.g., authentic self-expression) in both samples.
+Moreover, NVC behaviors had a unique, negative association with post-traumatic stress, even after controlling for the effects of childhood trauma.

-One of the major contributions of the present study is to provide further evidence for the psychometric properties of the NVCBS, which has just been newly developed in Chinese (Cheung et al., 2022) and the English version had not been used before.
+One of the major contributions of the present study is to provide further evidence for the psychometric properties of the NVCBS, which is newly developed in Chinese (Cheung et al., 2022) and the English version had not been used before.
 The hypothetical three-factor structure was observed in both samples, with measurement invariance and acceptable internal consistency.
 Moreover, the positive correlation between NVCBS scores and self-kindness and interpersonal competences and negative correlation between NVCBS scores and self-judgment demonstrate the construct validity of the measure.
 Therefore, the NVCBS can be readily used to investigate the correlates of NVC-related behaviors or evaluate the effectiveness of NVC training in both Chinese and English contexts in the future.
-Given its brevity, acceptable reliability, and good validity, the NVCBS is a promising tool to facilitate future studies on NVC in Chinese- and English-speaking populations.
-Educators and social and healthcare service practitioners, including teachers and social workers, can use the NVCBS to evaluate programs that aim to improve the interpersonal behaviors of students and clients.
-With the NVCBS, social workers and other service providers can be more confident evaluating NVC-specific intervention services.
-Researchers who want to evaluate whether NVC interventions are evidence-based may also use the NVCBS as one of the primary outcome measures in clinical trials.
+Given its brevity, acceptable reliability, and good validity, the NVCBS is a promising tool to facilitate future studies on NVC in Chinese and English-speaking populations.
+Educators and social and health care service practitioners, including teachers and social workers, can use the NVCBS to evaluate programs that aim to improve the interpersonal behaviors of students and clients.
+With the NVCBS, social workers and other service providers can be more confident in evaluating NVC-specific intervention services.
+Researchers who want to evaluate whether NVC interventions are evidence-based may also use the NVCBS as one of the primary outcome measures.